From Friction to First Pays: What Three Experiments Taught Us About Entry

 +143

-First pays per week from the insight that changed everything
+First pays per week from carousel landing page

 📉